South Shields Interchange: History

-It joined the network as a terminus station on 24 March 1984, following the opening of the fifth phase of the network, between Heworth and South Shields.
+It joined the network as a terminus station on 24 March 1984, following the opening of the fifth phase of the network between Heworth and South Shields.

-The original Metro station was closed on 8 July 2019, and re-sited around 100 m to the south east.
-On 4 August 2019, the station re-opened, as part of the new South Shields Interchange.
+The original Metro station was closed on 8 July 2019 and was resited around 100 m to the south-east.
+On 4 August 2019, the station reopened as part of the new South Shields Interchange.

 Maintenance and Renewals Skills Centre

 In July 2018, Tyne and Wear Passenger Transport Executive announced an £8.4 million project to construct a Maintenance and Renewals Skills Centre.
 The three-storey building, which houses a training hub, as well as stabling facilities for up to two trains, opened in September 2020.

 Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms at South Shields.
 The station is equipped with ticket machines, sheltered waiting area, seating, next train information displays, timetable posters, and an emergency help point.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.
 The station houses a Greggs outlet as well as a now disused Nexus TravelShop, both of which are located within the bus concourse.

 The large bus interchange is located on the lower level, providing frequent connections throughout the local Tyne and Wear area as well as a half-hourly service reaching Durham.
 The bus station has 14 departure stands (lettered A–P), with an additional stand used by long-distance coach services.
 Each stand is fitted with seating, next bus information displays, and timetable posters.
 There is also a taxi rank located just outside the main Keppel Street entrance and secure cycle lockers at the south entrance.